-Motorists rescued roads flooded after morning rain - Salisbury Post
+Motorists rescued, roads flooded after heavy rain - Salisbury Post

 A motorist was rescued around 8:30 a.m. from a car that became stuck in rising water at 321 Bendix Drive, just beyond the Verizon Wireless store.
 Salisbury Fire personnel responded and blocked off the street until the vehicle could be towed from the scene.

 Crews also blocked off a section of Innes Street near Interstate 85 after Town Creek overtopped its banks and covered the roadway.
-Cars were diverted elsewhere..
+Cars were diverted elsewhere.

 Rescuers had to help another motorist out of a vehicle just before 10 a.m. on Old Mocksville Road and Prescott Drive.
 Water from Grant’s Creek overflowed onto the roadway near the Salisbury Greenway Salisbury Police responded along with did Salisbury Fire personnel.
 It wasn’t immediately clear how the motorists became stuck.